 To incorporate dhungar in this recipe heat a piece of charcoal until it is flaming hot.
 Place it carefully in a small bowl and place the bowl in the pan with curry.
 Add some oil or ghee to the hot charcoal and close the pan tightly.
 Let the flavor infuse for 3-4 minutes.
 Discard the charcoal with oil and serve the curry immediately.

-They are three different recipes entirely.
+They are two different recipes entirely.
 While shahi paneer is a mild and rich curry with very delicate flavor from Hyderabad, kadhai paneer is robust, spicy and mildly pungent curry from Punjab.

 I hope you will try this paneer kadai recipe and enjoy as much as we did.
-P
+Please give a star rating ★ in the recipe card below if you tried this recipe.
+Follow us on Pinterest , Instagram, Facebook for more recipes and ideas.

 - Kadai or heavy pan